QMail Download — Group 6, Code 74

 Pagination

-For files larger than 256 KB the recipient calls download repeatedly, incrementing page_number until the response’s data_length is less than 256 KB (the last page) or the call returns ERROR_INVALID_PARAMETER (page past end).
+For legacy command-70 files larger than 256 KB the recipient calls download repeatedly, incrementing page_number until the response’s data_length is less than 256 KB (the last page) or the call returns ERROR_INVALID_PARAMETER (page past end).

 page_number = 0